 Alternatively, you can just use faster drying glue like the hot glue gun.

 I’ve also mixed and matched by petals.
-I cut off part of petal strips from different designs and mix and match them so that the flower has a different center stamen design than the outermost petals.
+I cut off parts of petal strips from different designs and mix and match them so that the flower has a different center stamen design than the outermost petals.
 You can also do the same with the same petals but just different colors.
 I love doing a subtle gradient of darker pink in the core to a lighter pink on the outer petals.
-You can also combine more contrasting colors and start with something completely different than what you up with.
+You can also combine more contrasting colors and start with something completely different than what you end up with.
 The possibilities are endless!

 Interested in all my other projects using rolled paper flowers?
 I have a few ideas here.
 The templates for all these projects are also all free in my resource library: